encode/django-rest-framework/docs/api-guide/authentication.md

 Note that the default `obtain_auth_token` view explicitly uses JSON requests and responses, rather than using default renderer and parser classes in your settings.

-By default there are no permissions or throttling applied to the  `obtain_auth_token` view.
-If you do wish to apply throttling you'll need to override the view class, and include them using the `throttle_classes` attribute.
+By default, there are no permissions or throttling applied to the  `obtain_auth_token` view.
+If you do wish to apply to throttle you'll need to override the view class, and include them using the `throttle_classes` attribute.

 If you need a customized version of the `obtain_auth_token` view, you can do so by subclassing the `ObtainAuthToken` view class, and using that in your url conf instead.